How Much of My Bathroom Should I Tile?

 Where should you put the tiles in your bathroom?
 All over?
 Just around the shower?
 On a sloping ceiling?
 Amid the array of choices to be made when renovating a bathroom, this is one of those that could really affect the cost of your project, since tiling is a highly skilled job.
 Equally, it can make or break the look of your finished room.

-It pays to have a interior designer or architect involved whose taste you trust – they’ll be full of ideas (and reassuring decisiveness).
+It pays to have a interior designer or architect involved whose taste you trust – they’ll be full of ideas.
 Meanwhile, though, let these schemes get the creative cogs turning.

-It pays to have a interior designer or architect involved whose taste you trust – they’ll be full of ideas (and reassuring decisiveness).
+It pays to have a interior designer or architect involved whose taste you trust – they’ll be full of ideas.
 Meanwhile, though, let these schemes get the creative cogs turning.

 Focus on the floor

-The designer of this striking utility-meets-glamour shower room has confidently done away with any wall tiling at all, covering only the floor with luxurious marble tiles.
+The designer of this striking utility-meets-glamour shower room by ALL & NXTHING has confidently done away with any wall tiling at all, covering only the floor with luxurious marble tiles.

-Walls plastered in micro-cement like this one (on the right) can be sealed to ensure waterproofing, and there are various equivalent options for bricks, depending on whether you paint them or leave them bare.
+Walls plastered in microcement like this can be sealed to ensure waterproofing, and there are various equivalent options for bricks, depending on whether you paint them or leave them bare.

 Do consult a professional about waterproofing areas that will get very wet, as the consequences of even the smallest opportunities for water to go where it’s not meant to can cause long-term bathroom pain.

-The designer of this striking utility-meets-glamour shower room has confidently done away with any wall tiling at all, covering only the floor with luxurious marble tiles.
+The designer of this striking utility-meets-glamour shower room by ALL & NXTHING has confidently done away with any wall tiling at all, covering only the floor with luxurious marble tiles.

-Walls plastered in micro-cement like this one (on the right) can be sealed to ensure waterproofing, and there are various equivalent options for bricks, depending on whether you paint them or leave them bare.
+Walls plastered in microcement like this can be sealed to ensure waterproofing, and there are various equivalent options for bricks, depending on whether you paint them or leave them bare.

 Do consult a professional about waterproofing areas that will get very wet, as the consequences of even the smallest opportunities for water to go where it’s not meant to can cause long-term bathroom pain.